 Research suggests that being overweight can increase the risk of cancer recurrence.
-The ENERGY study (Exercise and Nutrition to Enhance Recovery and Good health for You) at the Washington University School of Medicine and Siteman Cancer Center will help participants learn more about healthful attitudes and develop behaviors to improve and promote long-term weight control.
+The ENERGY study (Exercise and Nutrition to Enhance Recovery and Good health for You) at the Washington University School of Medicine and Siteman Cancer Center helped participants learn more about healthful attitudes and develop behaviors to improve and promote long-term weight control.

-The ENERGY study is looking for women who are:
+The ENERGY study recruited women who were:

 - 21 years of age or older